MurderFromMars/CyberXero-Toolkit/README.md

 - `polkit`

 ---

-## ✨ Changes from Original
+✨ Changes from Original

-### Distribution Freedom
+Distribution Freedom

-- **Removed XeroLinux distribution check** - works on any Arch-based distro
+Removed XeroLinux distribution check at the source level — the check is fully deleted from the codebase, not patched at runtime.
+Works cleanly on any Arch-based distro with no hacks.
+The old install.sh patched a sed expression over the binary check at build time.
+This was fragile and broke when the upstream code restructured.
+The check is now simply gone from the source.
-- Added `install.sh` for easy building from source
+Added install.sh for easy building from source
-- Added `uninstall.sh` for clean removal
+Added uninstall.sh for clean removal

+🔧 Build & Dependency Fixes

+Migrated from deprecated glib::MainContext::channel API to async_channel — the old synchronous GLib channel API was removed in glib-rs 0.19.
+System dependency checks now run on a background thread and report back via an async channel, keeping the UI responsive during startup.
+Added async-channel = "2" dependency to gui/Cargo.toml
+Removed dead code — cleaned up unused re-exports and constants (check_system_requirements, XEROLINUX_CHECK) that were left over after the distribution check removal, eliminating all compiler warnings
+Window presentation fix — the main window now only presents after the full UI is assembled, preventing a visible resize/flash on tiling window managers

-### 🔓 Biometrics — Jailbroken Edition
+🔓 Biometrics — Jailbroken Edition
 Bringing the latest upstream toolkit updates, with none of the restrictions!

-**Fingerprint Authentication (XFPrintD GUI)**
-- Builds from source using a [jailbroken fork](https://github.com/MurderFromMars/xfprintd-gui) that bypasses upstream lockdowns
-- Removed distribution checks that blocked installation on non-XeroLinux systems
-- Full functionality — enroll fingerprints, manage PAM integration, works with any fprintd-compatible reader

-**Facial Recognition (Howdy Qt)**
-- First fully working integration  was able to get the jump on upstream due to them packaging it while we build from source
-- Fixed broken dependencies — upstream pointed to `howdy-bin` which fails to build; we use `howdy-git` instead
-- Builds [xero-howdy-qt](https://github.com/XeroLinuxDev/xero-howdy-qt) from source with correct dependencies

-**Install AND uninstall buttons** for easy removal, another added feature unique to this fork

-### xPacksgeManager integration

-Added a forked version of the new xPacksgeManager that has had distro check removed and repo hard coding replaced with a dynamic system that allows itnto work with any repos on the system,

-### Smart Mirror Updates
-- **Auto-detects all installed repositories** and updates their mirrorlists automatically
-- Supports: Arch, CachyOS, Chaotic-AUR, EndeavourOS, Manjaro, RebornOS, Artix
-- Uses `rate-mirrors` for optimal mirror selection
-- No manual selection needed — just click and all detected mirrorlists are updated

-### Third-Party Repository Installation
-Added buttons in the **Servicing / System Tweaks** page to easily add popular Arch repositories:

-- **Install CachyOS Repos** - Adds the [CachyOS](https://cachyos.org/) repositories for performance-optimized packages and kernels
-- **Install Chaotic-AUR** - Adds the [Chaotic-AUR](https://aur.chaotic.cx/) repository for pre-built AUR packages
-- **Add XeroLinux Repo** - Access to XeroLinux packages without running XeroLinux

-### Smart Package Installation
-- **Falcond Gaming Utility** - Intelligently checks if packages are available in your configured repos before falling back to AUR
-- Automatically uses pacman for repo packages, AUR helper only when needed **Also added the new falcond-gui app to this**

-### Bundles XeroLinux Extra-scriots package

-these are various scripts needed for things like the updater to work etc included in this repo.snd installed automatically alongside the toolkit

-### Rebranding
-- **Updated About Dialog** - Reflects the fork's origin and enhancements
-- **Modified Links** - Discord and YouTube links updated (configurable in `gui/src/config.rs`)
-- **Logo** - Changed to a more appropriate Arch logo
+Fingerprint Authentication (XFPrintD GUI)

+Builds from source using a jailbroken fork that bypasses upstream lockdowns Removed distribution checks that blocked installation on non-XeroLinux systems Full functionality — enroll fingerprints, manage PAM integration, works with any fprintd-compatible reader

+Facial Recognition (Howdy Qt)

+First fully working integration — able to get the jump on upstream due to them packaging it while we build from source Fixed broken dependencies — upstream pointed to howdy-bin which fails to build; we use howdy-git instead Builds xero-howdy-qt from source with correct dependencies

+Install AND uninstall buttons for easy removal, another added feature unique to this fork xPackageManager Integration
+Added a forked version of the new xPackageManager that has had the distro check removed and repo hard coding replaced with a dynamic system that allows it to work with any repos on the system.
+Smart Mirror Updates

+Auto-detects all installed repositories and updates their mirrorlists automatically
+Supports: Arch, CachyOS, Chaotic-AUR, EndeavourOS, Manjaro, RebornOS, Artix Uses rate-mirrors for optimal mirror selection
+No manual selection needed — just click and all detected mirrorlists are updated

+Third-Party Repository Installation
+Added buttons in the Servicing / System Tweaks page to easily add popular Arch repositories:

+Install CachyOS Repos - Adds the CachyOS repositories for performance-optimized packages and kernels Install Chaotic-AUR - Adds the Chaotic-AUR repository for pre-built AUR packages Add XeroLinux Repo - Access to XeroLinux packages without running XeroLinux

+Smart Package Installation

+Falcond Gaming Utility - Intelligently checks if packages are available in your configured repos before falling back to AUR Automatically uses pacman for repo packages, AUR helper only when needed.
+Also added the new falcond-gui app.

+Containers & VMs — Fully Rewritten
+The entire Containers & VMs page has been overhauled to remove dependency on XeroLinux meta-packages and add proper install/uninstall support for every tool.
+No more meta-packages — the original used virtualbox-meta and virt-manager-meta which are XeroLinux-specific and unavailable on other distros.
+Every tool now installs an explicit, documented package list that works on any Arch-based system.
+Uninstall buttons added for every tool — Docker, Podman, VirtualBox, DistroBox, KVM/QEMU, and the iOS iPA Sideloader all have a dedicated uninstall button that properly cleans up services, groups, and packages.
+Smart state tracking — install buttons grey out with a ✓ when a tool is already installed and refresh automatically when you return to the window, so the UI always reflects reality.
+VirtualBox — kernel-aware host modules
+The old code just ran virtualbox-meta.
+The new code reads uname -r at install time and selects the right host module:

+-arch kernel → virtualbox-host-modules-arch (prebuilt) -lts kernel → virtualbox-host-modules-lts (prebuilt) Any custom kernel (zen, cachyos, hardened, etc.) → virtualbox-host-dkms + matching kernel headers auto-detected from the version string

+Uninstall dynamically detects whichever host module variant is present and removes it cleanly.
+KVM/QEMU — explicit packages, conflict resolution, CPU-aware nested virt Replaces virt-manager-meta with a full explicit package list: qemu-desktop, libvirt, virt-manager, virt-viewer, edk2-ovmf, dnsmasq, iptables-nft, openbsd-netcat, swtpm.
+Notable additions:

+Detects and resolves iptables / gnu-netcat conflicts before installing (these clash with iptables-nft and openbsd-netcat) Reads /proc/cpuinfo to write the correct nested virtualisation config (kvm-intel vs kvm-amd) Adds the user to the libvirt group automatically Enables and starts libvirtd.service as part of the install sequence swtpm included for Windows 11 VM compatibility (TPM 2.0)

+Uninstall stops and disables all libvirtd services/sockets, removes the user from the libvirt group, and cleans up nested virt modprobe configs.
+Docker — uninstall properly stops services and removes user from docker group before removing packages.
+Podman — uninstall stops the podman socket, removes Podman Desktop flatpak if present, then removes packages.
+DistroBox — uninstall removes BoxBuddy flatpak if present before removing the package.
+Bundles XeroLinux Extra-Scripts Package
+Various scripts needed for things like the updater to work are included in this repo and installed automatically alongside the toolkit.
+Rebranding

+Updated About Dialog - Reflects the fork's origin and enhancements Modified Links - Discord and YouTube links updated (configurable in gui/src/config.rs) Logo - Changed to a more appropriate Arch logo

 ---